| Council | Wolverhampton |

 What are the best schools in Penn?

 Penn has 27 schools nearby.
-The top-rated Ofsted Outstanding schools are St Bartholomew's Church of England Primary School and Wolverhampton Girls' High School.
-Other well-regarded schools rated Good by Ofsted include Goldthorn Park Primary School and The Khalsa Academy Wolverhampton.
+The top-rated Ofsted Outstanding schools are Woodfield Primary School and St Bartholomew's Church of England Primary School.
+Other well-regarded schools rated Good by Ofsted include Colton Hills Community School and The Royal School, Wolverhampton.
 Note: 3 schools are currently rated as Requires Improvement.

 What are the demographics of Penn?